 One of the few financial powers that Latimer and Ley Hill Parish Council has is the power to raise what is called the Precept.
 Under the Council Tax legislation, the precept covers our needs for the ensuing financial year which, by law, runs from the 1st April to the 31st March in the following year.
 This is the sum of money which the Parish Council requires the billing authority, in this case Chiltern District Council, to collect on their behalf.
 It is the principle source of income for the Parish Council.
-For 2017/2018 the precept is £18,000.
+For 2019/2020 the precept is £19,750, an increase of £1,250 from 2018/2019.
+This increase is in preparation for replacing the 21 street lights to LEDs over the coming five years.

 Each year you receive your Council Tax bill which is made up of a number of elements, including the precept for Latimer and Ley Hill Parish Council.